-12. Share Purchase Agreement
+11. Share Purchase Agreement

-On October 9, 2019, the Company signed a Share Purchase Agreement to acquire from Gran Colombia Gold Corp. ("Gran Colombia") all of the outstanding shares of Medoro Resources International Ltd. ("Medoro").
-Medoro is an indirect wholly owned subsidiary of Gran Colombia and holds the mining rights to the Lo Increible 4A and Lo Increible 4B concessions near the town on El Callao, Bolivar State, Venezuela.
+On October 9, 2019, the Company signed a Share Purchase Agreement to acquire from GCM Mining Corp., formerly Gran Colombia Gold Corporation ("GCM") all of the outstanding shares of Medoro Resources International Ltd. ("Medoro").
 Pursuant to the agreement, Western Atlas will issue up to 59,115,555 common shares in the capital of the Company (the "Consideration Shares") to acquire all of the issued and outstanding shares in the capital of Medoro Resources International Ltd.

-The Share Purchase Agreement provides that the Company will purchase all of the outstanding Medoro Shares for a purchase price of US\$20,000,000 to be satisfied by the issuances to Gran Colombia of the Consideration Shares.
+The Share Purchase Agreement provides that the Company will purchase all of the outstanding Medoro Shares for a purchase price of US\$20,000,000 to be satisfied by the issuances to GCM of the Consideration Shares.
 The Consideration Shares will be issued at a deemed price of \$0.45 per Common Share.
 Upon completion of the Transaction, 100% of the Medoro Shares will be held by Western Atlas.